 If you want to avoid the worst driving weather, cozy up at home during December.
-This month accounts for nearly 1,000 fatal weather-related crashes, as shown by the NHTSA.
-November rides its bumper at 950 crashes, then February at 850 and January at 770.
+This month accounts with 940 fatal weather-related crashes, as shown by the NHTSA.
+February rides its bumper at 928 crashes, then January at 846 and November at 758.

 The weekend typically sees more accidents than most weekdays.
-Saturday leads with over 1,400 fatal accidents, and Friday comes next with over 1,300 accidents.
+Saturday leads with 1,374 fatal accidents, and Friday comes next with exactly 1,300 accidents.

 How many car accidents are caused by snow and ice?